Canardoux/flutter_sound/flutter_sound/README.md

 - Playback from a Dart Stream
 - The App playback can be controled from the device lock screen or from an Apple watch

+## Supported platforms

+Flutter Sound is actually supported by :
+- Android
+- iOS
+- Flutter Web

+Maybe, one day, we will be supported by Linux, Macos, and even (why not) Windows.
+But this is not top of our priorities.

 ## Flutter Sound branches

 We actually maintain two branches for Flutter Sound :